toastal/elm-applicatives-and-json-decoders/README.md

 The `a` in `Just a` can also be a function.

-So what happens if we had a `Just (+)` with the addition infix operator... how do we use this to add in an applicative manner to add Just 1 and Just 2?
+So what happens if we had a `Just (+)` with the addition infix operator… how do we use this to add in an applicative manner to add Just 1 and Just 2?